awsdocs/aws-codecommit-user-guide/doc_source/auth-and-access-control.md

 Because CodeCommit repositories are Git\-based and support the basic functionality of Git, including Git credentials, we recommend that you use an IAM user when working with CodeCommit\.
 You can access CodeCommit with other identity types, but the other identity types are subject to limitations, as described below\.

 Identity types:
-+ **IAM user** – An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is simply an identity within your AWS account that has specific custom permissions\.
++ **IAM user** – An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) is an identity within your AWS account that has specific custom permissions\.
 For example, an IAM user can have permissions to create and manage Git credentials for accessing CodeCommit repositories\. **This is the recommended user type for working with CodeCommit\.** You can use an IAM user name and password to sign in to secure AWS webpages like the [AWS Management Console](https://console.aws.amazon.com/), [AWS Discussion Forums](https://forums.aws.amazon.com/), or the [AWS Support Center](https://console.aws.amazon.com/support/home#/)\.

   You can generate Git credentials or associate SSH public keys with your IAM user, or you can install and configure git\-remote\-codecommit\.
 These are the easiest ways to set up Git to work with your CodeCommit repositories\.
 With [Git credentials](setting-up-gc.md), you generate a static user name and password in IAM\.
 You then use these credentials for HTTPS connections with Git and any third\-party tool that supports Git user name and password authentication\.
 With SSH connections, you create public and private key files on your local machine that Git and CodeCommit use for SSH authentication\.
 You associate the public key with your IAM user, and you store the private key on your local machine\. [git\-remote\-codecommit](setting-up-git-remote-codecommit.md) extends Git itself, and does not require setting up Git credentials for the user\.